johnwarden/httperror/README.md

 	}

-Unlike a standard HTTP handler function, helloHandler can return an error.
-If the required URL parameter is missing, it uses `PublicErrorf` to create and return an error with an embedded 400 Bad Request code and a public error message.

-Notice there is no explicit error handling code in this example.
-But if you fetch http://localhost:8080/hello without a `name` URL parameter, a 400 Bad Request page will be appropriately served.
+Unlike a standard HTTP handler function, the `helloHandler` function above can return an error.
+Although there is no explicit error handling code in this example, if you run this example and fetch http://localhost:8080/hello without a `name` URL parameter, a 400 Bad Request page will be appropriately served.

-This is because helloHandler is then converted into a `httperror.HandlerFunc`.
-This type has a ServeHTTP method which makes it implements the standard library's `http.Handler` interface.
-The ServeHTTP method handles any error returned by the handler function using a default error handler, which extracts any HTTP status code and public error message from the error value, checks the content type header, and serves an appropriate error page with that content type, status code, and message.
+This is because helloHandler is  converted into a [httperror.HandlerFunc](https://pkg.go.dev/github.com/johnwarden/httperror#HandlerFunc), which has a
+ServeHTTP method and thus implements the standard library's [http.Handler](https://pkg.go.dev/net/http#Handler) interface.
+The ServeHTTP method handles any error returned by the handler function using a default error handler, which serves an appropriate error page given the content type, status code.

-## Advantages to the Error-Returning pattern
+## Advantages to Returning Errors over Handling Them Directly

 - more idiomatic Go (most go code uses the error-returning pattern)
-- less boilerplate error handling code
+- reduce risk of "naked returns" as described by Preslav Rachev's in [I Don't Like Go's Default HTTP Hanlers](https://preslav.me/2022/08/09/i-dont-like-golang-default-http-handlers/).
 - middleware can inspect errors, extract status codes, add context, and appropriate log and handle errors

-For example, structured logging middleware can extract error status codes from error values to include in logs, and then return the error to be inspected or handled by other middleware.
+## Custom Error Handlers and Middleware

+Use [WrapHandlerFunc](https://pkg.go.dev/github.com/johnwarden/httperror#WrapHandlerFunc) to construct a [httperror.HandlerFunc](https://pkg.go.dev/github.com/johnwarden/httperror#HandlerFunc) with a custom error handler.
+Here is an [example](https://pkg.go.dev/github.com/johnwarden/httperror#example-package-CustomErrorHandler).

+And [here](https://pkg.go.dev/github.com/johnwarden/httperror#example-package-CustomMiddleware) is an example of custom middleware that wraps a handler to log errors and treats panics as errors.

 ## Extracting, Embedding, and Comparing HTTP Status Codes